 - Not quite easy to install.

 Kwikset has no doubt made a name for themselves.
 Their locks are efficient and have become a favorite among smart lock users.
 Kevo Bluetooth is a smart lock that allows you unlock it through your smartphone using Bluetooth connectivity.

 Kwikset is unlike other smart locks that are mainly interested in getting you in.
 Kwikset is also interested in keeping others out.
 The Kevo Bluetooth protects against picking and bumping.
 It has a single cylinder.

 To control it, you will need a Kevo mobile application.
 Kevo mobile app is compatible with Android devices of version 5 and higher and iPhone 4s and higher.
-The Kwikset Kevo bluetooth lock comes in 2 popular models, 1st and 2nd Gen, and they both are customers’ choice depending on budget.
+The Kwikset Kevo bluetooth lock comes in 2 popular models, and they both are a customers’ choice depending on budget.

 After synchronizing your Bluetooth with the Kevo app, you will be given eKeys.
 These keys can be sent to anyone to grant them access to your home.
 For every entry and exit, you will be alerted which promotes safety.
 If you have sent someone your eKey previously but no longer wish for them to have access to your home, you may deactivate the key through your Kevo app.
 At first, you were charged for eKeys but now they’re free.